Tilray Brands Inc. (TLRY) will benefit from these strategies

-A share of Tilray Brands Inc. (NASDAQ:TLRY) closed at $2.87 per share on Monday, up from $2.75 day before.
-While Tilray Brands Inc. has overperformed by 4.36%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, TLRY fell by -74.26%, with highs and lows ranging from $13.95 to $2.65, whereas the simple moving average fell by -42.44% in the last 200 days.
+In Friday’s session, Tilray Brands Inc. (NASDAQ:TLRY) marked $3.17 per share, down from $3.90 in the previous session.
+While Tilray Brands Inc. has underperformed by -18.72%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, TLRY fell by -71.23%, with highs and lows ranging from $13.95 to $2.65, whereas the simple moving average fell by -35.21% in the last 200 days.

 Sponsored